 Why is it reported? #

-A conditional return type uses a subject type that does not reference any @template tag.
-In a class method without @template tags, the subject of a conditional type must refer to a parameter using the $param is Type syntax rather than a bare type name.
+A conditional return type uses a subject type (int) that does not reference any @template tag or function parameter.
+The subject of a conditional return type must be either a template type declared via @template or a parameter reference using the $param is Type syntax.

 How to fix it #